KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 ### 13.6 Final Reflection — Hearing What Scripture Really Reveals

 Sacred texts were never meant
-To be blindly obeyed
+to be blindly obeyed
-Nor coldly decoded.
+nor coldly decoded.

 They are vibrational instruments—
-Designed to harmonize with the seeker
+designed to harmonize with the seeker
-Who approaches with open resonance.
+who approaches with open resonance.

 To fully *hear*
-Is to be tuned.
+is to be tuned.

 Scripture is not just a message.
 It is a **living reflection**
-That reflects the soul’s current shape.
+that reflects the soul’s current shape.

 The Bible, like many sacred texts,
-Functions as a **cosmic echo chamber**:
+functions as a **cosmic echo chamber**:
 It reverberates what we bring to it.

 Distortion meets distortion.
 Clarity evokes clarity.

 With **ears to hear**,
-The voice of the Spirit still speaks.
+the voice of the Spirit still speaks.

 Not from the clouds—
-But from within the field of Being.
+but from within the field of Being.

 The apocalypse is not the end of the world.
 It is the unveiling of the soul.